snayfach/MIDAS/docs/ref_db.md

 ## Database coverage across biomes

-Species-level coverage of the MIDAS reference database across metagenomes from host-associated, marine, and terrestrial environments.
+Species-level coverage of the MIDAS reference database was estimated across metagenomes from host-associated, marine, and terrestrial environments.
 Coverage is defined as the percent (0 to 100%) of genomes from cellular organisms in a community that have a sequenced representative at the species level in the reference database.
 Inset panel shows the distribution of database coverage across human stool metagenomes from six countries and two host lifestyles:
 <img src="../images/database_coverage.jpg" width="500" align="center"/>